billhurt/billhurt/README.md

 - 👋 Hi, I’m @billhurt
 - 👀 I’m interested in freelancing, aviation and being financially free enough to spend more time with my family!
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on anything that requires HTML/CSS/React/PHP skills
+- 💞️ I’m looking to collaborate on anything that requires HTML/CSS/React/Python/Django skills.
 - 📫 How to reach me by email..
 I'm usually stuck in a hotel in some random corner of the world.

 <!---